cathiele/rpngo/USER_GUIDE.md

     5 sq    # squares the number 5
     5 $0 *  # also squares the number 5

+### Viewing Variables

+You can use `vlist` to list all assigned variables.
+There is also a special window view that can list variables that is described later.

 ### Variables Can Be Stacks

 Variables can hold more than one value.
 This was created for two